is this your card

 In order to synchronize the two- the world and his mind- Beethoven attached a metal rod to his piano.
 As he played, he would bite down on the rod, causing vibrations from the piano to travel through his skull, thereby stimulating his inner-ear and allowing him to literally feel the music.

-The principles behind this technique are now a common feature of many modern assistive listening devices.
+The principle behind this technique is now a common feature of modern assistive listening devices.
 It’s called bone conduction.